iotaledger/iota/crates/iota-indexer/README.md

 ## Database Schema

-For a more in depth information check the [Database Schema](./schema.md).
+For more in depth information check the [Database Schema](./schema.md).

 ## Steps to run locally